guitmz/Fe2O3/README.md

 # Linux.Fe2O3

 This is a POC ELF prepender written in Rust.
 I like writting prependers on languages that I'm learning and find interesting.
+As for the name, `Fe2O3` is the chemical formula of Rust, I thought it was appropriate.

 # Build
 ```$ cd src